โ† All Posts

 If your financial picture looks like this, you probably don't need an advisor:

-At this stage, the core moves are straightforward: build an emergency fund, pay off high-interest debt, invest in low-cost index funds through tax-advantaged accounts, don't touch it.
+At this stage, the core moves are straightforward: build an emergency fund, pay off high-interest debt, set up a budget, invest in low-cost index funds through tax-advantaged accounts, don't touch it.
 That's the playbook โ€” and you can execute it yourself with free resources.
 Our beginner's guide to investing covers the exact framework.

 That said, there are legitimate scenarios where professional advice is worth it, even in your 20s: